nuxeo/doc.nuxeo.com-content/src/userdoc/jsf-ui/browsing-content.md

 ## Dashboard

+{{! multiexcerpt name='intro-dashboard'}}
-Each user has a personal dashboard that displays information they find relevant and help them have a global view of the application's activity.
+Every user has a personal dashboard that displays information he finds relevant and help him have a global view of the application's activity.

 {{! multiexcerpt name='dashboard-tab-overview'}}
-The dashboard is composed of a set of boxes that display either a list of documents matching a criteria (all the workspaces the user can access, the last documents they modified, the last documents that have been published...), or possibly a piece of information either from the Platform or from external websites.
+The dashboard is composed of a set of boxes that display either a list of documents matching a criteria (all the workspaces the user can access, the last documents he modified, the last documents that have been published...), or possibly a piece of information either from the Platform or from external websites.

+{{! /multiexcerpt}}
 {{! /multiexcerpt}}
 To access your dashboard, click on the **Home** main tab.
 Your dashboard is the default tab of your Home.
 ![]({{file name='CAP-dashboard.png'}} ?w=650,border=true)